 What are the core problems with HR talent management?

 I, a self-professed HR-hack on the internet, say these three mistakes are the crux of crappy HR, which cause workplaces, both virtual and real, to be awful:

 - Hiring people who aren’t well-suited to the position/role

 - Not training well (sometimes because of ‘untrainable’ employees, see #1)

 - Not firing those who should be fired

-A job candidate’s attention to detail and their ability to follow instructions are good indicators of their future success in their job.
+A job candidate’s attention to detail and ability to follow instructions are good indicators of their future success in their job.
 I’ve tested it.
 Strong correlation.
 Likely causality.
 If you’re able to quickly filter applicants for their exactness and their ability to notice and appropriately react to things, that is to say, their attention to detail and ability to follow instructions, you’ll be able to spend far less time training, firing, and otherwise dealing with employees you shouldn’t have hired in the first place.
 Yes, sometimes you’ll have to screen for other qualifications, but if you assess a large pool of job candidates for their situational awareness in preliminary hiring rounds, you’re going to be happier with later results.

 When you’re a designated hitter in baseball, if you get a base-hit 35% of the time, you’re hall of fame material.
 You can fail at your job (to get a base hit) the vast majority of the time, and still be a towering success.
 Nutty.
-Conversely, when your hiring team hires ten people for your crew, and six months later only four of them are still your teammates, is that success?
-No. A 40% hiring success rate is awful.
+Conversely, when your hiring team onboards ten people for your crew, and six months later only four of them are still your teammates, is that success?
+Unfortunately not.
+A 40% hiring success rate is awful.
 Baseball players have it easy.